-So as you can imagine, Halloween has me a bit unsettled.
+So as you can imagine, my first Halloween in America has me a bit unsettled.
 I’ll be staying well away from the Haunted Houses, but will happily join in pumpkin carving and take Munchkin to some of the local events.

 The finished product is 74 x 140 mm wide (6.85 x 5.51 inches) and only takes one piece of card stock (200 gsm or 110 lb weight) and two pieces of paper.

 I’ve created the template in letter format but it should print comfortably at 100% on A4 stock too.

 Print out the template (to get it, click on the ‘Download’ button at the bottom of this post), and cut out the pieces.
 I used a scalpel but an x-acto knife would work well too.
 Then fold along all the dotted lines.

 Using a glue stick, stick the tabs together as shown above and below.
 This makes up the bag sides.